This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 One of the best parts of this recipe is that you use very little sugar, about 2 teaspoons per quart of berries.
 That’s not much sugar at all.
 Roasting them brings out their natural sweetness so you don’t need a lot of sugar.

-If your berries are super sweet you can cut down that sugar to a teaspoon of suagr.
-And if theyre anything like the storebought berries we get here in alaska they’re probably going to be more sour than sweet.
-In that case add a little extra sugar.
+If your berries are super sweet you can cut down that sugar to a teaspoon of sugar.
+And if they’re anything like the storebought berries we get here in Alaska they’re probably going to be more sour than sweet.
+In that case, add a little extra sugar.

 Wondering how to tell if your berries have enough sugar?
-Add the suagr a teaspoon at a time to the cut up berries.
+Add the sugar a teaspoon at a time to the cut-up berries.
 Then simply taste one.
-If its sour add a bit of extra suagr.
+If it’s sour add a bit of extra sugar.
 It they taste just about right then you know you’ve got enough on them.

 Remember roasting amplifies their sweetness so you really don’t need too much.
 And because you’ll be watching them the entire time you can taste them for sugar and add more to the berries anytime.